amitavanath/todochallenge/README.md

 ### Built With

-Built using .Net Core 5 WebAPI, C# and the WebAPI is deployed to Azure WebAPP.
+Built using .Net 5 WebAPI, C# and the WebAPI is deployed to Azure WebAPP.

 WebApp url: https://todochallengeapi.azurewebsites.net/api/todolist

+Run the application locally using "dotnet run" command.